 - Driving under the influence of alcohol or drugs: Did you know that a staggering almost half of all fatal pedestrian accidents (48 percent) involve alcohol?
 So yeah, the risk of encountering a drunk driver when crossing the street or intersection in Riverside is quite high, especially after 10 pm (even more so on Friday and Saturday).

-- Drowsy driving: Speaking of pedestrian accidents that occur after 10 pm… Fatigue, drowsiness, and lack of sleep are one of the leading causes of crashes involving a pedestrian.
+- Drowsy driving: Speaking of pedestrian accidents that occur after 10 pm… Fatigue, drowsiness, and lack of sleep are some of the leading causes of crashes involving a pedestrian.
 As you may have guessed, the vast majority of these accidents occur around midnight or later.

-- Distracted driving How do car drivers expect to see pedestrians, let alone stop their vehicles in time to avoid a collision, when sending texts, eating food, engaging in other distracting activities or otherwise taking their eyes off the road while driving?
+- Distracted driving How do car drivers expect to see pedestrians, let alone stop their vehicles in time to avoid a collision, when sending texts, eating food, engaging in other distracting activities, or otherwise taking their eyes off the road while driving?

 - Speeding and running red lights: Speed limits exist for a reason, and this reason is mostly to keep pedestrians safe and reduce the risk of car and pedestrian accidents.
 When a car is traveling at a speed above the legally allowed limit, the driver has little to no time to react to a pedestrian crossing the street or intersection.
 Running red lights is a dangerous driver behavior for obvious reasons.